Back to Blog

 The actual stamp that you receive will vary depending on whether you filed a paper application or an eFile application.
 If you submitted a paper application, then you will get back an actual, physical stamp that has been placed on your ATF Form 1 or Form 4.
 If you eFiled your application, then you will have a printed stamp that has been digitally placed on your ATF Form 1 or Form 4.
 Either way, the stamp is proof positive that you have an official, approved ATF Form and you can now enjoy your suppressor or other NFA item.

-Thankfully, no, a suppressor tax stamp is not a yearly fee.
+There are some fees associated with a tax stamp.
+Thankfully, a suppressor tax stamp is not a yearly fee.
 It’s a “one and done” tax of $200 that is paid up front with your application.
 Once your application is approved and you receive your suppressor and stamp, it’s valid for as long as you own the suppressor.

 CAN I BUY MULTIPLE SUPPRESSORS WITH ONE STAMP?